 I have an extensive, and wide-ranging, publication record alongside this Blog.

 I have written for the Guardian, Building Design, and many other publications.
 In 2014 I wrote a good deal about Woolwich Central: winner of Building Design’s Carbuncle Cup, and a development that was approved by a planning committee I chaired in 2007 (see my piece on Guardian Comment is Free, Woolwich Central: my regrettable part in its rise, and a similar piece in Building Design magazine).
+Since summer 2017 I have been helping to research a new history of Court Number One at the Old Bailey, due to be published by John Murray in 2019.

 As a councillor in Greenwich until 2014, I blogged extensively about public services, politics and local news at the Blackheath Westcombe Labour website.
 Since 2015 I have worked with Lifebook, a specialist biography publisher, ghost-writing memoirs for a number of confidential private clients.
 As a member of the management committee of the Friends of Westcombe Woodlands, an ecology project in Greenwich, I wrote a comprehensive history of the Woodlands for the Friends’ website in 2013.
 I have also written a short guide to historic buildings and landscapes in the Nene Valley, where I now live, for the Churches Conservation Trust.